 Ellsworth – Long before Ellsworth began to dominate the cattle market, it was already a turbulent place.
 The Smoky Hills region had long been home to the Cheyenne and other Indian tribes who roamed the area killing buffalo.
 However, when the Santa Fe and Smoky Hill Trails came through, they began to raid wagon trains and stagecoaches, prompting the building of nearby Fort Ellsworth, which later changed its name to Fort Harker.
-With the railroad extended its line to Ellsworth, the town quickly developed into a thriving cattle market, dominating other Kansas cowtowns from 1871 to 1875.
+When the railroad extended its line to Ellsworth, it quickly developed into a thriving cattle market, dominating other Kansas cowtowns from 1871 to 1875.
 With the flood of cowboys also came gamblers, outlaws and the inevitable “unruly” women, and a bad reputation.
-As the era of the cattle drives passed, Ellsworth, like other cowtowns, became a solid business and farming community, today supporting about 2,000 people.

 Hunnewell – In the 1880s, Hunnewell flourished briefly as a shipping point for Texas cattle.
 Located on the Kansas – Oklahoma border in Sumner County, the Leavenworth, Lawrence, and Galveston Railroad provided quick access to the Kansas City stockyards.
 Typical of cowtowns, the business district of Hunnewell reportedly consisted of one hotel, two stores, one barbershop, a couple of dance halls, and eight or nine saloons.
 Also typical was that violence was not uncommon and was the site of the Hunnewell Gunfight in 1884.
 Though the town never grew very large, it dwindled with the loss of the cattle trade.
 Today it only has about 65 residents.

-Newton – Before the railroad arrived in Newton, the area was only sparsely populated by a few homesteaders.
-However, with the anticipation of the railroad’s arrival, several businesses were soon established, and when the Atchison, Topeka & Santa Fe Railroad arrived on July 17, 1871, Newton became the shipping point of the immense herds of Texas cattle which before this time had been driven to Abilene.
+Newton – Before the railroad arrived in Newton, a few homesteaders only sparsely populated the area.
+However, with the anticipation of the railroad’s arrival, several businesses were soon established.
+When the Atchison, Topeka & Santa Fe Railroad arrived on July 17, 1871, Newton became the shipping point of the immense herds of Texas cattle driven to Abilene before this time.

-A short-lived army post known as Camp Beecher was established nearby in 1868, but it was abandoned the next year.
-In 1872, the railroad arrived, and Wichita became the destination for Texas cattle being driven north along the Chisholm Trail for shipment by rail to eastern markets.
+A short-lived army post known as Camp Beecher was established nearby in 1868, but it was abandoned the following year.
+In 1872, the railroad arrived, and Wichita became the destination for Texas cattle driven north along the Chisholm Trail for shipment to eastern markets.
 The following year 66,000 head of cattle were shipped out of Wichita, twice as many as Ellsworth.
 Serving as a cowtown primarily from 1872 through 1876, the city developed a rough part of town called the “Delano” district that became the hub of gambling and drinking activities in Wichita.
-Among its cast of characters was a dance hall proprietor named “Rowdy Joe” Lowe, who shot and killed his business rival, “Red Beard.”
-Working in Wichita for a time was none other than Wyatt Earp, from 1875 and 1876 before he moved on to Dodge City.
+A dance hall proprietor named “Rowdy Joe” Lowe was among its cast of characters, who shot and killed his business rival, “Red Beard.”
+Working in Wichita for a time was none other than Wyatt Earp, from 1875 and 1876 before moving on to Dodge City.
 In 1876, the cattle trade moved westward, making Dodge City the new Queen of the Cowtowns.

-However, Wichita continued to prosper and today is the largest city in the State of Kansas and is known as the Air Capital of the World as it developed into a major aircraft manufacturing hub.
+However, Wichita continued to prosper and today is the largest city in the State of Kansas.
+It is known as the Air Capital of the World as it developed into a significant aircraft manufacturing hub.
 Though the city has become a major metropolitan area, a glimpse of its earlier Old West heydays can still be seen at the Old Cowtown Museum, depicting life in Wichita from 1865 to 1880.
 The museum provides 26 historic buildings and reproductions with period interiors, furnishings, machinery, and photographs, plus live animals and Old West re-enactors.